OpenDataScotland/jkan/_datasets/stirling+council-scotpho%3A+life+expectancy+by+intermediate+zone.md

 category:
 - Elections / Politics
 date_created: '2022-05-25'
-date_updated: '2022-06-06'
+date_updated: '2022-10-13'
 license: https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/
 maintainer: Stirling Council
-notes: '<p><strong>For each year since 2014, datasets under this heading, sourced from <a href="https://www.scotpho.org.uk/">Public Health Information for Scotland (ScotPHO)</a>, show, for all Intermediate Zones within the Stirling Council area, the estimated life expectancy at birth for females and males expressed as a five-year average.</strong>\r\n\r\n<strong>Defined by the </strong><a href="https://www.scotlandscensus.gov.uk/variables-classification/sns-data-zone-2011#:~:text=The%20data%20zone%20geography%20covers,around%20500%20to%201%2C000%20residents."><strong>Scottish
+notes: '<p><strong>For each year since 2014, datasets under this heading, sourced from <a href="https://www.scotpho.org.uk/">Scottish Public Health Observatory (ScotPHO)</a>, show, for all Intermediate Zones within the Stirling Council area, the estimated life expectancy at birth for females and males expressed as a five-year average.</strong>\r\n\r\n<strong>Defined by the </strong><a href="https://www.scotlandscensus.gov.uk/variables-classification/sns-data-zone-2011#:~:text=The%20data%20zone%20geography%20covers,around%20500%20to%201%2C000%20residents."><strong>Scottish
   Neighbourhood Statistics (SNS) Data Zone 2011</strong></a><strong> geography, Intermediate Zones are similar to Data Zones.
 The key difference is their size: Intermediate Zones have a population of around 4,000 and are built from Data Zones.
 Intermediate